michellelally/michellelally/README.md

   - Online Art Gallery, showcasing an online exhibition of my friends amazing paintings to help her with gaining some recognition and possible sales.

-- Also working testing my mobile app development knowledge for a couple of passion projects I've always wanted to do!
+- Also expanding my mobile app development knowledge by improving these projects I have worked on previously:

    - An interactive cocktail menu for a local bar using React Native

-   - Recommendation system in machine learning, image processing, object detection or something else ML related!
+   - A TensorFlow recommendation system to use in mobile applications

 ### 🌱 I’m currently learning